 nosmp cuts a lot of racy code out of the kernel too.
 Not that I'm suggesting the name is appropriate, just pointing it out.

-#8 Updated by huertanix about 3 years ago
+#8 Updated by huertanix over 3 years ago

 "Debug Mode" and "Troubleshooting Mode" might also work, but with limitations; I was thinking of using "diagnostic" because it might translate easier since "trouble shooting" might be confusing to non-technical users with English as a second language since both terms (trouble, shooting) have multiple meanings and might not make sense unless they have a technical background where they've head the phrase uses.
 "Debug" might have similar issues but I don't know how many other languages correlate software problems with insects.

-#10 Updated by sajolida about 3 years ago
+#10 Updated by sajolida over 3 years ago